wilsonsdr/alura-seven-days-code/README.md

-This repository is for storing the codes of the 7 Days Code challenges.
+This repository is for storing the code of the Alura 7 Days Code.